National Assembly (Bulgaria): Old Parliament House

 In 2020-2021, the old Parliament House was only used for special occasions, such as the opening and closing of the legislative session or the inauguration of a new president.
 Following the April 2021 parliamentary elections, the legislature returned to the old parliament building.

 The Chamber is made up of 286 seats, all facing the 5-seat speaker's bench in a 26 x 11 arrangement.
 In front of the Speaker, also facing the chamber, is the pulpit, in front of which is the stenographers' desk.

 Parties sit in parliamentary groups, loosely following the rule that the political left sits to the Speaker's left and the political right to his right.
-Generally, the largest parties choose the chamber's left,center or centre wings, with smaller blocks accommodating wherever convenient.
+Generally, the largest parties choose the chamber's left, right or centre wings, with smaller blocks accommodating themselves wherever convenient.
 Individual MPs will sometimes sit entirely outside their block or stand, and, since compulsory electronic registration was implemented, may even vote from any seat in the house.

 To the speaker's right, also facing the chamber, is a section with 17 seats reserved for the Cabinet, any of whom may or may not be present at any time during a parliamentary session.
 Any of them may, however, be called up by Parliament at any time if needed.